Project structure#

 Differences between a Python package and library#

 Although the terms package and library are often used interchangeably, there is a key difference between them.
-A Python package is a collection of Python modules and sub-packages, while a Python Library is a collection of Python packages.
-Figure Fig. 6 exposes this.
+As shown in the following image, a Python package is a collection of Python modules and subpackages, while a Python library is a collection of Python packages.

 Required files#

-The structure of any PyAnsys library contains these files and directories:
+The structure of any PyAnsys library contains these directories and files:

-Descriptions follow for some of the directories in the structure:
+Descriptions follow for some of the directories in this structure:

 orpyproject.toml